Undergraduate minors: Asian languages and literature; Korean studies; Russian; Russian and Eastern European studies

 Undergraduate Programs of Study

-- Minor in Asian Languages
+- Minor in Asian Languages and Literature

 - Minor in Korean Studies